CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/ORP.1 organization.md

 * Confidential information is discussed within earshot of other people, such as in a talk break from meetings or via mobile phones in public environments.
 * Documents are published on a web server without any proof of whether they are actually intended for publication.
-* Due to improperly managed access rights, an employee can change data without being able to assess the relevance of this breach of integrity.
+* Due to improperly managed access rights, an employee can change data without being able to assess the significance of this integrity violation.
 ### 2 3 Missing, unsuitable, incompatible resources

 Insufficient supply of equipment can significantly affect operation.
 Faults may arise if the required resources are not available in sufficient quantity or are not made available in due time.
 It may also be the case that inappropriate or even incompatible equipment is procured which consequently can not be used.